George W. Hart, Ph.D.

 design and fabrication of sculpture.
 Examples of his artwork can

 be seen at major universities, such as M.I.T., U.C.
-Berkeley, and Stony Brook University.
+Berkeley, Duke

-He has received praise and awards in numerous exhibitions,
+Brook University.
+He has received praise and awards in

-including a New York State Council for the Arts Individual
+numerous exhibitions, including a New York State Council for the

-Artist's Award.
-He has been invited to lecture and show his art
+Arts Individual Artist's Award.
+He has been invited to lecture and

-across the country and around the globe, including many major
+show his art across the country and around the globe.
+He loves

 Hart's publications center on mathematical applications in sculpture and other fields.
 His extensive online Encyclopedia of Polyhedra provides a substantial reference, which is used by students and researchers around the world.
 His groundbreaking Multidimensional Analysis text (Springer Verlag, 1995) gives fresh insight into the structures of linear algebra.
 His Zome Geometry book (Key Curriculum Press, 2001) takes the reader on a hands-on tour of the structures possible in three-dimensional space, and is designed to spark students' interest in geometry.
 He has been in the process of slowly writing a book on the history of geometry in art.